Accelerating towards a climate-neutral built environment

 Thema:

-Industrial concepts
+Industrial renovation

 The Netherlands is facing a major challenge.
 In the Climate Agreement, it was agreed that the built environment must be carbon neutral by 2050.
 This means that before then, 7 million homes and one million other buildings must be made gas-free.
 The pace is not currently high enough to meet this goal.
 That’s why we are working on a solution: the contingent approach.